Fall 2025 Legal Studies Courses

 Legal Studies is an interdisciplinary major in which you take courses from a variety of departments.
-Because of this, not all courses are listed on the “select from section” of your dars report.
-Please refer to the list below for the most accurate list of courses offered that fulfill requirements.
-If a course indicates a “dars exception is needed”, it means that the course will not automatically show up on your dars report if enrolled.
-Advisors are required to submit a form to have the course appear on your dars report, which is known as a “dars exception.”
+Please refer to the list below for the most accurate list of courses offered that fulfill major requirements.
+If a course is listed below and it does not appear on your dars report, please email cjcp@ssc.wisc.edu.

 Gateway Courses